MiahDrao97/iter_z/README.md

 ```

 ### `takeAlloc()`
-Similar to `task()`, except allocating memory rather than using a buffer.
+Similar to `take()`, except allocating memory rather than using a buffer.
 ```zig
 test "takeAlloc()" {
     const page_size: isize = 20;